N.S.W. FIRES AND QUEENSLAND DROUGHT OF 2013-2014 - America And Britain's Future

 Powerful fires raged in New South Wales beyond any human means of control during 2013.
 This has become an all too common experience for those living in endangered areas.

 It is difficult to grasp the force of an exploding eucalyptus forest stretching over thousands of acres, and the devastation it causes!

-Our hearts go out to those in harm’s way forced to experience such destruction and possible loss of life!
+Our hearts go out to those in harm’s way, forced to experience such destruction and possible loss of life!

-In these times of increasing upset weather conditions please remember those living in these tropical climates who often suffer such tragedies when emergency services are overwhelmed with one disaster after another, and the general population is left without any help and must find a way to survive the elements alone!
+When bushfires and flooding occurs emergency services are overwhelmed with one disaster after another, and the general population is left without any help, and must find a way to survive the elements alone!